 How do chickens sleep?
-Most of the chicken raisers want to know it.
-If you are worried about your chicken’s sleeping pattern, you are at the right place.
+Most chicken raisers want to know this.
+If you are worried about your chicken’s sleeping pattern, you are in the right place.

 Understanding the sleeping habits of chickens is essential for maintaining their health and well-being.
 Like other living beings, chickens also require sufficient rest to maintain their health and well-being.